nischneiderreply/german-financial-planner/README.md

 - **🔄 Complete Lifecycle**: From salary calculation to retirement planning in one integrated tool
 - **📊 Advanced Visualizations**: Interactive charts with Chart.js for comprehensive financial analysis
 - **💾 Data Persistence**: Profile management and scenario comparisons with local storage
-- **📱 Mobile Responsive**: Works seamlessly on desktop and mobile devices

 ---